superwebshare/super-web-share/README.txt

 == Frequently Asked Questions ==

-= Which all browsers does the Super Web Share plugin works =
+= Which all browsers does the Super Web Share plugin works? =

 The Web Share plugin works on browsers like Chrome for Android, iOS Safari (from version 12.2), Samsung Internet for Android (version 9.2+), Edge for Android, Brave for Android and also on Opera for Android

-= Will the floating share button and normal button on page and post will shows upon non-supported browsers=
+= Will the floating share button and normal button on page and post will shows upon non-supported browsers? =

 No, the floating share button and normal share button on page's and post's will be hided automatically, if browser won't support Web Share API

+= How do I report bugs and new feature suggestions? =

+You can report the bugs and features you need at our [GitHub repository](https://github.com/superwebshare/SuperWebShare-WordPress-Plugin)

+= How can I contribute to this awesome plugin? =

+You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/superwebshare/SuperWebShare-WordPress-Plugin)

-= Is this Plugin GDPR Compliant? =
+= Is SuperWebShare plugin GDPR Compliant? =

-Yes, SuperWebShare is GDPR Compliant.
+Yes, SuperWebShare is fully GDPR Compliant.
 Unlike other social sharing tools, this share plugin does not use any cookies, tracking scripts, or store any user data.

 == Screenshots ==